Royce Hart: Captaincy and later career

 But the cloud of injury hung constantly over his head.
-For 1974, Richmond sought to ease his workload by using rookie David Cloke as a second centre half forward.
-Hart got through most games, and played brilliantly in the finals against another top opponent in North Melbourne's David Dench.
-Richmond easily disposed of the upcoming North in the Grand Final and Hart held the premiership cup aloft for a second time.
+For 1974, Richmond sought to ease his workload by using rookie David Cloke as a second centre half-forward.
+Hart got through most games, and he played brilliantly in the finals against another top opponent in North Melbourne's David Dench.
+Richmond easily disposed of the upcoming North in the Grand Final, and Hart held the premiership cup aloft for a second time.

 North turned the tables in the 1975 finals series.
 Once again, injury problems forced Hart to the bench in the preliminary final and he was brought on with his team behind in the third term.
 Hart immediately goaled, but this time the effort was in vain and Richmond lost.
 Hart believed it prudent to hand over the captaincy to Francis Bourke.
-A number of premiership players left the club and the Tigers faced a rebuilding period.
+A number of premiership players left the club, and the Tigers faced a rebuilding period.

-Injuries compounded Richmond's problems and the team slumped to seventh in 1976, a season when Hart only played half of the games.
+Injuries compounded Richmond's problems, and the team slumped to seventh in 1976, a season when Hart only played half of the games.
 Pressure was placed on coach Tom Hafey, and he eventually resigned after being reappointed for the next year, to be replaced by Barry Richardson.

 With the change of coach for 1977, it was decided that Hart's body would need nursing through a tough season, and he was used on the backline.
 It was an unedifying spectacle for Richmond fans, all of whom idolised him, to see the greatest forward of the era slugging it out in a back pocket.
 Another knee injury mid-season left Hart with a choice: more major surgery or retirement.
 He chose the latter and was appointed a skills coach with Richmond.